Grow Sparkling Borax Crystals Activity

 What You Do:

-- Carefully pour boiling water into the jar, filling it until it's about three-quarters full.
+- Slowly add the hot water into the jar until it is about three-quarters full.

 - Help your child place the borax into the jar, stirring after each tablespoon has been adding.
 Look at the bottom of the jar to see whether some of the borax has started to accumulate.
 If it has, then move onto the next step.
 Otherwise, add more borax until a pile has formed.